 People who live with asthma or even exercise enthusiasts know how much pain it can be to manage a chronic respiratory condition.
-But one thing you need to remember if you have asthma or live with someone who does is always to be aware of your risk factors for an asthma attack.
+But one thing you need to remember if you have asthma or live with someone who does is always to be aware of your risk factors for .
 The more you know and understand the causes, symptoms, and treatments, the better prepared you will be in the event of an emergency.

 What is an Asthma Attack?

 An asthma attack is a sudden, severe attack of asthma.
 It is caused by the airways becoming narrowed and inflamed.
 When you have asthma, your airways become inflamed and checked more quickly than they used to.
 This makes it difficult to breathe.
 During an asthma attack, your airways can tighten so much that you find it difficult to breathe.
 Even breathing deeply can trigger an asthma attack.

 What are the signs and symptoms of an asthma attack?

 Asthma is a condition that affects the lungs and causes difficulty breathing.
 Symptoms of an asthma attack can include coughing, wheezing, chest tightness, and shortness of breath.
 Asthma can be severe, but it is treatable.
 If you have asthma, your healthcare provider may recommend participating in a heart-health program.
 The program’s goal is to improve your overall cardiovascular health through healthy lifestyle changes and regular physical activity.